phune-gaming/pg-sdk-js/README.md

 },
 ```

-### Handle message from the opponent
+### Handle messages from an opponent

-Messages sent by the opponent will be processed by the onPlayerMessage callback function.
+Messages sent by the opponent will be processed by the `onPlayerMessage` callback function.

 ```js
 onPlayerMessage: function(messageDetails) {